What is employment status?

 • Can the individual turn down the work or are they obliged to carry it out?

 • What is the individual’s involvement in the business in terms of responsibility, requirement to attend meetings, make decisions, setting terms and conditions for others and receiving contractual benefits?

 • Does the individual have to invoice the business, provide their own equipment, bear any financial risk or have responsibility for any losses to the company?

 Why does employment status matter?

-We can help you with employment status
+How can we help you with employment status?

 If you are unsure on the answers to these questions or how they link to the different types of employment status then we can advise you further on this to ensure you have the right arrangement for your business needs, project or overall workforce style.
 We can advise what your current working arrangements are, the obligations of both parties, produce the appropriate documentation for the relevant arrangement and advise on your responsibilities as employer.
 If you already have agreements or contracts in place identifying this, then will be happy to review these for you to ensure they are compliant with legislation since any updates.